-Hospitalization: High disease burden subjects can be hospitalized on the day of the first dose of 20 mg and 50 mg of venetoclax for more intensive prophylaxis and monitoring through the first 24 hours.
-Additional laboratory time points can be performed (4, 8, 12 and 24 hours post dose).
-Refer to Appendix H for additional details on patient prophylaxis and blood chemistry monitoring.
+Hospitalization: Based on investigator assessment, some subjects, especially those at greater risk of TLS may require hospitalization on the day of the first dose of venetoclax for more intensive prophylaxis and monitoring through the first 24 hours.
 Hospitalization should be considered for subsequent dose increases based on reassessment of risk.